-GitHub Copilot vs Sourcegraph Cody
+GitHub Copilot VERIFIED vs Sourcegraph Cody VERIFIED

 Head-to-head comparison of two leading Code Assistant tools.
 Find out which one fits your needs better.